The current state

 There are 23 non-archived repositories containing Python code.
 One is this documentation repository, where an example python file is included in an RFC.

-Of these, nine contain Python only in the form of executed as part of a Github Action as part of preparing a release:
+Of these, nine contain Python only in the form of a script executed as part of a Github Action as part of preparing a release:

 https://github.com/wellcomecollection/terraform-aws-ecs-service